Struggling with Technology?

 The Honest Broker A trustworthy guide to music, books, arts, media & culture by Ted Gioia

-- Google Is Now the East India Company of the Internetby Ted Gioia on January 21, 2025 at 7:21 pm
+- Is This the Dominant Personality Type of Our Time?by Ted Gioia on April 14, 2025 at 1:55 pm